downfromthetrees/the_magic_eye/README.md

 * You can reply to a removal message by [u/MAGIC_EYE_BOT](https://www.reddit.com/user/MAGIC_EYE_BOT) with `clear` and it'll remove the image from it's database.
 There's generally no need to do this, except perhaps for rare problematic images (they tend to have [lots of grey space](https://i.imgur.com/Avp2Y57.png)).

+* Because of memory limits on the server, images greater than 6000 pixels in height or width will be ignored

 ## Features and Configuration